cheshirekow/cmake_format/cmake_format/doc/README.rst

       --autosort [AUTOSORT]
                             If true, the parsers may infer whether or not an argument list is sortable (without annotation).
-      --hashruler-min-length HASHRULER_MIN_LENGTH
-                            If a comment line starts with at least this many consecutive hash characters, then don't lstrip() them off.
-This allows for lazy hash rulers where the first hash char is not separated by space --require-valid-layout [REQUIRE_VALID_LAYOUT]
+      --require-valid-layout [REQUIRE_VALID_LAYOUT]
                             By default, if cmake-format cannot successfully fit everything into the desired linewidth it will apply